armory/docs-cdaas/content/en/get-started/lambda/index.md

 - [External Automation (Webhooks)]({{< ref "webhooks/overview.md" >}}) to run integration tests and security audits or send notifications
 - [Automated Canary Analysis]({{< ref "deployment/strategies/canary" >}})

 You can use these constraints between environments and within environments.
-During your next deployment, you need to issue a manual approval before deploying to to the prod targets.
-Add a `beforeDeployment` constraint for a manual judgment to your `staging` target:
+During your next deployment, you want to issue a manual approval before deploying to to the prod targets.
+Add an `afterDeployment` constraint with a manual judgment to your `staging` target:

 {{< highlight yaml "linenos=table,hl_lines=15-17" >}}
 targets: